 Paula is looking forward to what the next four years have to offer and is hoping to get involved with starting Model UN on campus.

-Elizabeth Sockol is a fourth-year student from the Vero Beach, Fla., area.
-Her concentration is International Studies, but her real passion is human rights.
+Elizabeth Sockol is a fourth-year student from the Vero Beach, Florida, area.
+Her concentration is in International Studies and Economics, but her real passion is human rights.

 Patrick Tonissen is a fourth-year History/German Language and Literature AOC from Panama City, Fla.
 At New College, Patrick has competed across the Southeast with the sail team, sailed to the Bahamas during an Independent Study Project and continues to mentor at-risk youth on the water through New College's Sail Future program.
 He has also worked in multiple student government capacities, such as third-year student allocations representative and is also employed by the New College Police Department as a student dorm patroller.
 He enjoys spending an early Saturday morning working at Hope Landing, Manatee County's Habitat for Humanity build site and offering his time to Meals on Wheels of Sarasota.
 Patrick's senior thesis will consist of three essays examining the intersection of international and domestic politics of race and human rights in the early Cold War.
 He has also been recognized for Excellence in German Studies with a scholarship from the German American Club of Sun City Center and hopes to put his German language acquisition to work with a Fulbright English teaching assistantship in September 2015.

-Allya has a passion for travel, having spent her January term in Israel last year completing a project on contemporary art.
+Allya has a passion for travel, and spent her January term in Israel last year completing a project on contemporary art.
 This past winter, she spent five weeks living in a Parisian bookstore for a literature project.
 She will be spending all of next year studying abroad independently as an au pair (nanny) for a family in Paris.
-After graduation, she would like to continue her studies in great art outside the paradigm.
-Eventually, she would like to get a master's degree in Creative Writing or Art History.
+After graduation, she would like to continue her studies, eventually achieving a master's degree in Creative Writing or Curation.